Code-Institute-Submissions/iKelvvv-MS4/README.md

 [Go to the top](#table-of-contents)

 ## Project Checklist
-- Install Django and the supporting libaries
+- Install Django and the supporting libraries
     -  Install Django and Gunicorn.
 Gunicorn is the server I am using to run Django on Heroku.
-    - Install support libaries including psycopg2, this is used to connect the the PostgreSQL databse
+    - Install support libraries including psycopg2, this is used to connect the PostgreSQL database
-    - Install Cloudinary libaries, this is a host provider service that stores images
+    - Install Cloudinary libraries, this is a host provider service that stores images
     - Create the requirements.txt file.
-This is includes the projects dependecies allowing us to run the project in Heroku.
+This includes the project's dependencies allowing us to run the project in Heroku.

 - Create a new, blank Django Project
     - Create a new project